liaosteven/hugopersonalsite/content/post/nfl_positional_value.md

 The percentage split, for the most part, is similar between the two years.
 However, note that with so many positions, and relative limited flexibility in how many players can be rostered at each position (i.e. you're always going to need 2+ quarterbacks, 3+ running backs, 7+ offensive linemen, etc.), even what seem to be 'small' changes in spending can in fact represent fairly large changes in positional value.

 Consider, for instance, the NBA, a league with just five positions (traditionally speaking - forget the 'positionless' talk for now).
 Now suppose teams spend 24% of their market cap on point guards.
 If teams increase spending on point guards by 25%, 32% of the cap becomes devoted to point guards, a noticeable difference.
-Now consider the NFL, with at least 15 positions: if teams spend 5% of their market cap on running backs, and increased spending by 25%, the running back market share would 'only' increase to 6.25% - which doesn't seem as big, even though the shift in positional value might be similar in both cases.
+Now consider the NFL, with over 15 positions: if teams spend 5% of their market cap on running backs, and also increase spending by 25%, the running back market share would 'only' increase to 6.25% - which doesn't seem as big, even though the shift in positional value might be similar in both cases.

-Therefore - my point is: **"small" changes in positional market share should not necessarily be interpreted as trivial changes in positional value** - instead it might be more meaningful to look at *percentage change in market share* for each position (i.e increasing market share from 5% to 6.25% represents a 25% increase in market share for running backs).
+Therefore - my point is: **don't be mislead by seemingly "small" changes in positional market share** - instead it might be more meaningful to look at *percentage change in market share* for each position (i.e increasing market share from 5% to 6.25% represents a 25% increase in market share for running backs).

-Two of the biggest changes between 2003 and 2017 are at quarterback and running back, corroborating the idea that more than ever before, today's NFL is a passing league.
+Two of the biggest changes in positional spending between 2003 and 2017 are at quarterback and running back, corroborating the idea that more than ever before, today's NFL is a passing league.

 To get a sense of this change, if teams valued running backs in 2018 as they did in 2003, 49ers Running Back Jerick McKinnon's 4 year, 30 million dollar contract signed in June 2018 turns into a whopping 4 year, 46.5 million dollar contract (assuming teams tend to roster the same number of running backs in both years).